bamtron5/passportSession/README.md

 #Passport Local w/ Express-Session
+Passport is great.
+But without some kind of localStorage or cookieStorage you will either be sending token in req params.
+Express-Session will supply a cid cookie `connectionId`, a token cookie from jwt, and a mongo table that will track user sessions in your DB.
+This give your persistance in the client and tracking and in the DB if need be.

 ##Prereq
 * I assume you have a User model and a mongoose connection
 * I assume are on node engine `~6.9.1` || `<7.0.0`